ipmg33/ipmg33.github.io/Relatorio2.md

 > - Password should have a minimum of 6 characters and maximum of 16 characters.
 > - The username should have a maximum of 16 characters.

-The back-office will then send an email to the registering user to confirm the account and if it is confirmed, the user shall be added to the database.
+The user then will have to go to their email to confirm the account.

 As exceptions: